• works

 Binaural Audio: Origins and Evolution

-Binaural audio is much older than people think.
-It dates back to 1881 in France.
-Inventor Clement Ader created the Théâtrophone, a system that used pairs of telephone transmitters at the Paris Opera to send a separate signal to each ear of listeners using headsets.
+Binaural audio is much older than you might think, dating back to 1881 in France.
+Inventor Clement Ader created the Théâtrophone, a system that used pairs of telephone transmitters at the Paris Opera to send separate signals to each of the listener's ears via a headset.

 The Goal